PSamardzhiev/proxmox-with-terraform/README.md

-# Proxmox LXC with Terraform
+# Proxmox LXC Container provisioning with Terraform

 A small Terraform configuration to provision an Ubuntu LXC container on Proxmox VE.